Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Summary

 \section{Summary}

-In summary, utilizing the multi-source thermal model, we present an analysis of bulk properties related to multi-particle production in $eA$ collisions at the EIC through statistical distribution laws encompassing two components.
-The soft excitation process involves few contributors (sea quarks, gluons and lepton), while another set of contributors (valence quarks and lepton) participate in the hard scattering process.
-For both transverse momentum and multiplicity distributions, results from our multi-source thermal model yield a two-component Erlang distribution; this allows us to ascertain both individual contributions from each contributor as well as their respective quantities involved in the soft excitation and hard scattering processes.
+In summary, using the multi-source thermal model, we analyze bulk properties of multi-particle production in $eA$ collisions at the EIC through a two-component statistical distribution.
+The soft excitation process involves a small number of principal contributors (sea quarks, gluons, and a lepton), while the hard scattering process involves another set of principal contributors (a gluon and a lepton).
+For both transverse momentum and multiplicity distributions, our model yields a two-component Erlang distribution, allowing us to determine the individual contributions of each principal participant and their respective numbers in the soft and hard processes.

-In $eA$ collisions, the soft excitation process characterized by lower temperatures exhibits a $\triangle$-shaped topology, which results in net-baryons being mostly distributed in the backward rapidity region.
-Conversely, a Y-shaped topology leads to net-baryon distribution primarily within the central rapidity region.
-In contrast, during the hard scattering process associated with higher temperatures in $eA$ collisions, a $\triangle$-shaped topology causes net-baryons to be mostly concentrated in the central rapidity region, while Y-shaped topology results in their distribution mainly in the backward rapidity region.
-Consequently, when considering contributions from both soft excitation and hard scattering processes, it is observed that $\triangle$-shaped topology correlates with elevated temperatures in the central rapidity region, whereas Y-shaped topology corresponds to increased temperatures in the backward rapidity region.
+In $eA$ collisions, the soft excitation process---characterized by lower temperatures and a $\triangle$-shaped topology---results in net-baryons being mostly distributed in the backward rapidity region.
+In contrast, a Y-shaped topology in the soft process leads to net-baryons primarily distributed in the central rapidity region.
+For the hard scattering process, which is associated with higher temperatures, both the $\triangle$- and Y-shaped topologies produce net-baryons concentrated in the backward and central rapidity regions, making the two topologies indistinguishable in this case.
+When contributions from both soft and hard processes are combined, the $\triangle$-shaped topology correlates with higher temperatures in the central rapidity region, while the Y-shaped topology corresponds to higher temperatures in the backward rapidity region.

-The temperature findings derived from previous comprehensive analyses of both soft excitation and hard scattering processes align with predictions for $\triangle$-shaped topology but are inconsistent with those for Y-shaped topology.
-Previous and present studies alongside the multi-source thermal model support the valence quark-stopping scenario; this can be further validated at future experiments conducted at the EIC.
-At these experiments, one may measure $\langle p_T\rangle$ of charged particles within both backward and central rapidity regions.
-A comparison revealing larger values of $\langle p_T\rangle$ in the central rapidity region relative to those measured in the backward rapidity region would lend support to the valence quark-stopping scenario; conversely, smaller values of $\langle p_T\rangle$ observed in the central rapidity region would favor a gluon junction-stopping scenario. \\ \\ {\bf Acknowledgments}